RiccardoBiondi/segmentation/docs/source/script.rst

   lung_extraction.ps1 /path/to/input/folder/ /path/to/output/folder/

-For the lung extraction a pre-trained UNet model was used.
+For lung extraction, a pre-trained UNet model was used.
 The model and the code used to apply it belong from this_ repository.
 For more detail please refer to the here_.

 Labeling
 --------

-Once you have isolate the lung, you can run the actual segmentation.
-As for lung extraction, simply arrange all the results of the previous script into an input folder; as before create an empty folder in which the resulting labels will be saved in '.nrrd' format.
+Once you have isolated the lung, you can run the actual segmentation.
+As for lung extraction, simply arrange all the results of the previous script into an input folder; as before creating an empty folder in which the resulting labels will be saved in '.nrrd' format.
 Simply run the bash script:

 .. code-block:: bash